-Through the RUSD's Service Learning program, the City introduced some stormwater curricula associated with Adopt-an-Acorn, Adopt-an-Inlet, and public outreach projects.
+Through the RUSD's Service Learning program, the City continued to provide stormwater curricula associated with Adopt-an-Acorn, Adopt-an-Inlet, and public outreach projects.
 In addition to classroom presentations, stormwater related materials were distributed to students.
 Also see BMP item 3.d. below.

-(Please see Appendix 1-4 for the RUSD Service Learning, Outreach, Education, and Participation Project Tracking spreadsheet along with some documentation of some of the projects undertaken by the students and teachers.)
+See Chapter 2 BMPS 4.a. for a description of and Appendix 2-2 for a photo of the Spring View Middle School students who adopted on-campus inlets and marked inlets in the surrounding neighborhood.
+See Appendix 1-4 of the 2009-2010 Annual Report for the RUSD Service Learning, Outreach, Education, and Participation Project Tracking spreadsheet along with some documentation of some of the projects undertaken by the students and teachers.